 Soya Bean Hull

-Soya beans are primarily processed for their oil, which leads to the generation of two primary by-products - soya bean meal and soya bean hulls.
-Soya bean hulls are the outer coating of the soya bean and this hull is removed when soya beans are processed into soya bean meal.
-Soya bean hulls are made up of pellets and loose meal (broken pellets) as they can be difficult to pellitise and have low durability.
-There is no guarantee product will arrive as a pellet and will more likely resemble a crumble.
-With respect to nutritional value, loose and pelleted hulls are equal.
+Soya beans are primarily processed for their oil, which leads to the generation of two primary by-products – Soya Bean Meal and Soya Bean Hulls.
+Soya Bean Hulls are the outer coating of the soya bean and this hull is removed when soya beans are processed into Soya Bean Meal.
+Soya Bean Hulls are quite small in size and are not very dense so are pelleted to increase ease of handling and bulk density.
+With respect to nutritional value, the loose and pelleted hulls are equal.

 Typical Nutritional Analysis